barbazul/1kfa/mod_guide_player.md

 ![A green token card](images/component_card_green_token.png){ width=2.5inch }

-Resolving flips is the main way that players acquire green tokens in Deckahedron World.
+Resolving flips is the main way that players acquire green tokens in 1kFA.
 Green tokens are sometimes called "risk rewards" and they are a player's most important mechanical currency in the game.

 Some Deckahedron cards have a green token symbol in the middle.